 To show how brittle landmarking can be we performed a simple clustering experiment where we clustered three primate skulls using Euclidean distance with both the major axis technique, and the minimum distance of all possible rotations (as found by brute force).
-Figure 3 shows the result.
-It is clear that the major axes do not have any biological meaning: the points connecting each axis for each specimen are not homologous (of shared evolutionary origin).
-Therefore, the resulting cluster is meaningless in terms of biology and morphology [41].
+Figure 2 shows the result.

-Figure 3: Top) Three primate skulls, two of them from the same genus, are clustered using both the landmark rotation beginning at the major axis, and the best rotation.
+Figure 2: Top) Three primate skulls, two of them from the same genus, are clustered using both the landmark rotation beginning at the major axis, and the best rotation.
 Bottom) The landmark-based alignment of A and B explains why the landmark-based clustering is incorrect: a small amount of rotation error results in a large difference in the distance measure